Scriggo command

 runs the file "article.html" as HTML and prints the result to the standard output.
 Extended, imported and rendered file paths are relative to the directory of the executed file.

-The -o flag writes the result to the named output file or directory, instead to the standard output.
+The -o flag writes the result to the named output file or directory, instead of the standard output.

 Markdown is converted to HTML with the Goldmark parser with the options html.WithUnsafe, parser.WithAutoHeadingID, extension.GFM, and extension.Footnote.